micmejia/bible-dump/NKJV/Job/Job 23.md

 Then Job answered and said:

 ###### 2
-"Even today my complaint is bitter; [^a]My hand is listless because of my groaning.
+"Even today my complaint is bitter; My hand is listless because of my groaning.

 ###### 3
 Oh, that I knew where I might find Him, _That_ I might come to His seat!